Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Experiments

-\textbf{Results on cloth-consistent LReID benchmarks.} Since our proposed method is capable of handling the challenging LReID-Hybrid task, it is expected to also work well when pedestrians do not change their clothes.
-As shown in Tab.~\ref{tab:compare_standard}, we also compare our proposed method with state-of-the-art lifelong person ReID methods on the standard LReID benchmarks.
-Exemplars are considered to be of vital importance in relieving the catastrophic forgetting problem, and replay-based methods~\cite{wu2021generalising,yu2023lifelong,ge2022lifelong} achieve better results than AKA~\cite{pu2021lifelong} indeed.
-However, saving person images can cause privacy issues, which is not realistic in real-world applications, and can bring great resource consumption with the increase of training domains.
-We also implement LwF~\cite{li2017learning} and CLIP-ReID~\cite{li2023clip} on the cloth-consistent LReID benchmarks.
-With the superior capability of CLIP, they achieve better results than state-of-the-art replay-based methods~\cite{wu2021generalising,yu2023lifelong,ge2022lifelong} on the current domain, but the performance on previous domains is still far from satisfactory, showing the catastrophic forgetting problem is still not well dealt with.
-In contrast, our proposed method achieves a good balance across domains.
-With the help of consistent text semantics, our proposed method beats all competitors by a large margin without relying on impractical and inflexible exemplars.
+\textbf{Results on conventional same-cloth LReID benchmarks.} Since our proposed method effectively handles the challenging LReID-Hybrid task, it is expected to also perform well when pedestrians do not change their clothes.
+In Tab.~\ref{tab:compare_standard}, we compare \textit{Teata} with state-of-the-art lifelong person ReID methods on the standard LReID benchmarks.
+Although LSTKC~\cite{xu2024lstkc} and DKP~\cite{xu2024distribution} adopt long short-term knowledge consolidation and distribution-aware prototypes, respectively, they still update the ReID models in the image space, facing the serious knowledge forgetting problem.
+Exemplars are considered vital in mitigating catastrophic forgetting, and replay-based methods~\cite{wu2021generalising,yu2023lifelong,ge2022lifelong} indeed perform better than AKA~\cite{pu2021lifelong}.
+However, saving person images can cause privacy issues and is not realistic in real-world applications.
+It also leads to significant resource consumption with the increase of training domains.
+We also implement LwF~\cite{li2017learning} and CLIP-ReID~\cite{li2023clip} on the conventional LReID benchmarks.
+Leveraging the superior capability of CLIP, these methods achieve better results than state-of-the-art replay-based methods~\cite{wu2021generalising,yu2023lifelong,ge2022lifelong} on the current domain.
+However, their performance in previous domains is still unsatisfactory.
+In contrast, \textit{Teata} achieves a good balance across domains.
+With the help of consistent text semantics, we beat all competitors by a large margin without relying on impractical or inflexible exemplars.

+It is worth noting that when comparing Order 2 of LReID-Hybrid with the conventional same-cloth LReID setting, we find little impact of cloth-changing datasets on same-cloth performance for \textit{Teata}.
+This demonstrates its effectiveness in handling knowledge mismatch and alleviating the knowledge forgetting caused by varying clothing states.